seanf316/PC-Haven/README.md

 When a user registers on the site a Profile page is automatically created for them.
 It can be accessed from the My Account dropdown in the Navbar - My Profile.

-The Profile contains 3 tab sections User Details, Order History and Wishlist.
-The User Details section contains all the Users information like username, full name, phone number and address.
+The Profile contains 3 tab sections User Details, Order History, and Wishlist.
+The User Details section contains all the Users' information like username, full name, phone number, and address.
 There is an Update button available which allows the user to directly update their information from this page.
 The Delete button opens the Delete Profile modal where the user can choose to delete their Profile.
 Deleting Profile removes all Order History and Wishlist items also.

 The Order History section provides the user with a history of all their Orders.
-Each Order is displayed with the contents of the Order and a link to the Order Complete page containing all the informtion of order including Billing/Shipping.
+Each Order is displayed with the contents of the Order and a link to the Order Complete page containing all the information of order including Billing/Shipping.

 `As a Customer I would like the ability to add products to a Wishlist so that I can keep a list of my products to purchase in the future`

 The Wishlist section contains all the Products that the User has added to their Wishlist.
-Users can add/remove Products to their Wishist by clicking the Heart icon on a Product from either the All Products page or the Product Detail page.
-If the Heart icon is solid it means it is in the users Wishlist, if they click the icon again it will remove the Product from their Wishlist.
+Users can add/remove products to their wishlist by clicking the Heart icon on a Product from either the All Products page or the Product Detail page.
+If the Heart icon is solid it means it is in the users' Wishlist, if they click the icon again it will remove the Product from their Wishlist.
 Toasts will be displayed anytime a Product is added/removed from Wishlist.
-In the Wishlist section on the Profile page the user can manage their entire Wishlist with the option to Clear the entire Wishlist or remove individual Wishlist items as they see fit.
+In the Wishlist section on the Profile page, the user can manage their entire Wishlist with the option to Clear the entire Wishlist or remove individual Wishlist items as they see fit.

 ![Profile](/docs/readme_screenshots/profile.webp)
 ![Delete Profile](/docs/readme_screenshots/delete_profile.webp)